About the Program

 Deter unsafe behaviors of drivers, pedestrians and bicyclists and encourage all road users to obey traffic laws and share the road safely.

 The Safe Routes to School Advisory Committee (SRAC) helps guide KDOT's SRTS Program by providing feedback, advice, and knowledge gained through professional expertise or lived experience.
-The committee is composed of 10-20 volunteer members representing interests including, but not limited to: state agencies that work with or who's missions align with SRTS work, bicycle and pedestrian advocacy organizations, Safe Routes to School practitioners, school districts, public health, and equity and safety representatives, among others.
+The committee is composed of 10-20 volunteer members representing interests including, but not limited to: state agencies that work with or who's missions align with SRTS work, bicycle and pedestrian advocacy organizations, Safe Routes to School practitioners, school districts, public health, and safety representatives, among others.

-KDOT SRTS Advisory Committee
+Kansas SRTS Advisory Committee

 KDOT Bicycle and Pedestrian Transportation